CSV Data Dictionary

 Notes

-Following the recommended format and structure of the CSV Reporting Format will facilitate File-level Metadata extraction of some fields using the File Level Metadata Extractor.
+Following the recommended format and structure of the CSV Reporting Format will facilitate File Level Metadata extraction of some fields using the File Level Metadata Extractorarrow-up-right.